nf-core/scrnaseq/docs/usage.md

 ## Aligning options

-By default, the pipeline uses [Salmon Alevin](https://salmon.readthedocs.io/en/latest/alevin.html) (i.e. --aligner alevin) to perform pseudo-alignment of reads to the reference genome and to perform the downstream BAM-level quantification.
+By default, the pipeline uses [Alevin-fry](https://alevin-fry.readthedocs.io/en/latest/) (i.e. --aligner alevin) via [Simpleaf](https://simpleaf.readthedocs.io/en/latest/) to perform pseudo-alignment of reads to the reference genome and to perform the downstream BAM-level quantification.
 Then QC reports are generated with AlevinQC.

 Other aligner options for running the pipeline are: